Willie Hector

-Early years
+Early life

 Hector played high school football at Tamalpais High School in Mill Valley, California and earned all-Northern California honors in 1956.

 College career

 Hector participated in football and track for the Pacific Tigers of the University of the Pacific.
 He competed in numerous track events for the Tigers, including the hurdles, high jump, long jump and 100-yard dash.
 He was named Pacific's Outstanding Track Athlete as a senior in 1961.
 Hector was inducted into the Pacific Athletics Hall of Fame as part of the 2001-02 class.

 Professional career

-Hector was selected by the Los Angeles Rams of the NFL with the 60th pick in the 1961 NFL Draft.
-He was also selected by the San Diego Chargers of the AFL with the 80th pick in the 1961 AFL Draft.
+Hector was selected by the Los Angeles Rams of the NFL with the 60th pick in the 1961 NFL draft.
+He was also selected by the San Diego Chargers of the AFL with the 80th pick in the 1961 AFL draft.
 He played in twelve games for the Rams during the 1961 season.
 Hector then played for the Calgary Stampeders of the CFL from 1962 to 1963, appearing in one game in 1962 and five games in 1963.